bkr/crontab_syntax_checker/README.md

 # Crontab Syntax Checker - Validate crontab entries

-This Ruby code was written to validate an entry that will be used in [crontab](http://www.manpagez.com/man/5/crontab/ "man 5 crontab").
+Ruby gem to validate an entry that will be used in [crontab](http://www.manpagez.com/man/5/crontab/ "man 5 crontab").

 ## Quick start examples